 Q: Can You Resolve a Warrant Without Turning Yourself In?

 A: In some instances, you can resolve a warrant without turning yourself in.
-Depending on the type and nature of the warrant, your attorney may be able to help you resolve the issue without having to appear in court.
+Depending on the type and nature of the warrant, your attorney could resolve the issue without you having to appear in court.
 However, not all courts allow this, especially for serious charges, so be sure to speak with your attorney about your options.

 Q: What Happens If I’m Unaware of a Warrant and Get Stopped by the Police?